 1) Roll The Waistband

-Do this multiple times, if needed.
+Do this multiple times, until you get the desired length.
 That’s it.

 Tip 1: The roll stays in place best if rolled from inside to outside.